-why you should not decrypt hash password in laravel
+Why You should not decrypt hash Password in Laravel

 In Laravel, as well as in any secure system, the idea of not decrypting hashed passwords is deeply grounded in essential security concepts.
 Here’s why you shouldn’t (and realistically can’t) decrypt hashed passwords.